-These are just a few of the ways a rhinoplasty can help to improve the nose.
-Each procedure is customized to suit the patient’s individual needs.
+These are just a few of the ways a nose surgery can help to improve the nose.
+Rhinoplasty procedures are customized to suit the patient’s individual needs.
 By undergoing an African-American rhinoplasty, patients can dramatically improve facial balance and aesthetics, boosting their confidence levels as a result.

 What to Expect During an African-American Rhinoplasty Consultation

 If you’re considering rhinoplasty, you’ll want to know how the surgery is performed and how it can improve your looks, self-confidence, or health.
-During a consultation, Dr. DeJoseph can provide answers to many of the questions you may have.
-He will evaluate their nose and the effect it has on their facial appearance, learn more about their medical history, and determine whether they are a good candidate for African-American rhinoplasty.
-The consultation is also a when Dr. DeJoseph will outline the process of an African-American rhinoplasty and address any questions or concerns.
+During your consultation, our surgeon can provide answers to many of the questions you may have.
+He will evaluate nose and the effect it has on facial appearance, learn more about your medical history, and determine whether you’re a good candidate for African-American rhinoplasty.
+The consultation is also when our surgeon will outline the process of an African-American rhinoplasty and address any questions or concerns.
 Good rapport between the patient and surgeon is essential to a successful facial plastic surgery outcome.
 It is during the consulting stages prior to surgery that trust, based on realistic expectation and exacting medical expertise, develops.
-Dr. DeJoseph is an expert triple-board certified facial plastic and reconstructive surgeon and can answer specific questions about your needs and concerns.
+Our doctor is an expert facial plastic and reconstructive surgeon and can answer specific questions about your needs and concerns.

 It is also critical that the patient understands nasal surgery.
-Because there is no ideal in nasal surgery, Dr. DeJoseph strives to improve the nose aesthetically while also creating better harmony with the other facial features.
+Because there is no ideal in nasal surgery, our surgeon strives to improve the nose aesthetically while also creating better harmony with the other facial features.

 Recovering from African-American Rhinoplasty

-Patients will be able to return their everyday activities with within 7 to 10 days, but strenuous exercise and other activities should be avoided until three weeks post-surgery.
-Dr. DeJoseph will help patients keep their nasal bones as stable as possible as they continue to heal and reveal the new and improved nose.
+Patients will be able to return to their everyday activities within 7 to 10 days, but strenuous exercise and other activities should be avoided until two weeks post-surgery.
+Our surgeon will help patients keep their nasal bones as stable as possible as they continue to heal and reveal the new and improved nose.

 There are no permanent alternatives to rhinoplasty for African-American patients who would like to improve the appearance of their nose.

-Patients who have realistic expectations and choose a skilled, board-certified plastic surgeon are almost always happy with the new shape and appearance of their nose.
+Patients who have realistic expectations and choose a skilled facial plastic surgeon are almost always happy with the new shape and appearance of their nose.
 A number of factors such as the patient’s age, facial shape, nasal bone and cartilage structure, and the thickness of their skin all play a role in the results.

 Some patients know exactly how they would like their new nose to look.
 Others, however, are unsure of what the final shape and size of their nose should be.
-Fortunately, Dr. DeJoseph can assist with this by providing recommendations and helping patients make decisions through a cutting-edge computer imaging program.
+Fortunately, our surgeon can assist with this by providing recommendations and helping patients make decisions through a cutting-edge computer imaging program.

 Right after African-American rhinoplasty, patients may feel like they have a stuffy and achy cold.
 They may experience stuffy breathing.
 It is important for patients to avoid sneezing and blowing their nose during the first few weeks after surgery.

-The swelling of the internal nasal structures may cause a nose job to change a patient’s sense of smell.
-Fortunately, their normal sense of smell should return as their swelling starts to go away.
+The swelling of the internal nasal structures may cause a rhinoplasty to change a patient’s sense of smell.
+Fortunately, normal sense of smell should return as the swelling resolves.
 Some patients actually note an improved sense of smell after the procedure because of their opened nasal passages.

 Since an African-American rhinoplasty is a surgical procedure, there are some possible risks, including bleeding, infection, poor implant placement, or excessive cartilage removal.
-Fortunately, Dr. DeJoseph has performed a large number of African-American rhinoplasty procedures without any complications.
+Fortunately, our surgeon has performed a large number of African-American nose jobs without any complications.

-At Premier Image Cosmetic and Laser Surgery, we perform African-American rhinoplasty procedures to help patients bring out their best features.
+At Premier Image Cosmetic and Laser Surgery, we perform African-American nose jobs to help patients bring out their best features.
 We pledge to give them a natural look so that it’s not obvious that they received a nose job.
-Dr. DeJoseph will discuss each patient’s vision and bring it to life.
+Our surgeon will discuss each patient’s vision and bring it to life.

-In previous years, surgeons would pack the nose with gauze in order to prevent bleeding after an African-American rhinoplasty.
-Dr. DeJoseph uses advanced techniques and self-dissolving materials to avoid packing.
+In the past, rhinoplasty surgeons would pack the nose with gauze in order to prevent bleeding after an African-American rhinoplasty.
+Our surgeon uses advanced techniques and self-dissolving materials to avoid packing.